vert-x/vert-x.github.io/docs_md/maven_dev.md

 Once the IDE files have been created you can open the project in your IDE.

-> "You may have to tell your IDE to use Java source compatibility level of Java 7, as Maven seems to default to Java 5 (!)"
+* You may have to tell your IDE to use Java source compatibility level of Java 7, as Maven seems to default to Java 5 (!)*

 # Changing the dependencies of your project